-- 1. Rather than sending the respiratory nurses in "cold", they should persuade a few key practices to get involved ("Yes, Natia, you'd finally be working with the willing!").
-Then if they can show it works, those GPs are bound to use their influence among their peers, which will open doors for Immy's team. - 2.
+- 1. Rather than sending the respiratory nurses in "cold", they should persuade a few key practices it works, those GPs are bound to use their influence among their peers, which will open doors for Immy's team. - 2.
 Above all, they should ensure that, once a practice has received the training in searching their database for COPD patients and doing the necessary tests such as spirometry, they receive additional resources to do the task.
 With that incentive, he says, it might just work.
 Premila strongly backs him up.